Subgraph Games in the Semi-Random Graph Process and Its Generalization to Hypergraphs: Open Problems

 \section{Open Problems}

 Let us finish the paper with a few open problems.
-Recall that if $r=1$, then the value of $\tau_{\mathcal{P}_G}$ is determined for \emph{any} uniform hypergraph $G$; see Corollary~\ref{cor:any_hypergraph}.
-(This covers the case when $G$ is a graph.)
-In fact, it is known that a.a.s.\ one may construct $G$ in $t = n^{(d-1)/d} \omega$ rounds but cannot do it in $t = n^{(d-1)/d}/\omega$ rounds, where $\omega=\omega(n)$ is any function tending to infinity as $n \to \infty$ and $d$ is the degeneracy of~$G$.
+The value of $\tau_{\mathcal{P}_H}$ is determined for \emph{any} uniform hypergraph $H$ (if $r=1$); see Theorem~\ref{thm:any_hypergraph}.
+(This covers the case when $H$ is a graph.)
+In fact, we establish that a.a.s.\ one may construct $H$ in $t \gg n^{(d-1)/d}$ rounds but cannot do it in $t = o\left(n^{(d-1)/d}\right)$ rounds, where $d$ is the degeneracy of~$H$.

+Note that the nature of our proofs means that they work equally well when $H$ has parallel edges and/or if $H$ is a non-uniform hypergraph with all edges of size at most $s$.
+(In the graph case, this amounts to a multi-graph with loops.)
+The definition of degeneracy has to be adjusted accordingly but the proofs go through without any alteration.

 It remains to investigate the probability of success after $t = c n^{(d-1)/d}$ rounds, where $c$ is some fixed positive constant.
-It is natural to expect that an optimal strategy produces $(1+o(1))f(c)$ copies of $G$ in expectation for some deterministic function $f(c)$, and then the limiting probability that the strategy fails falls into the open interval $(0,1)$.
-Under some structural properties of $G$, it may actually tend to $\exp(-f(c))$, per analogy with the purely random (hyper)graph (see~\cite[Chapter 3]{JLR}).
+It is natural to expect that an optimal strategy produces $(1+o(1))f(c)$ copies of $H$ in expectation for some deterministic function $f(c)$, and then the limiting probability that the strategy fails falls into the open interval $(0,1)$.
+Under some structural properties of $H$, it may actually tend to $\exp(-f(c))$, per analogy with the purely random (hyper)graph (see~\cite[Chapter 3]{JLR}).
 However, determining an optimal strategy and analyzing it might be challenging.

-\begin{problem} Determine the limiting probability that $\mathcal{P}_G$ holds for $t=c n^{(d-1)/d}$ for some positive constant $c$. \end{problem}
+\begin{problem} Determine the limiting probability that $\mathcal{P}_H$ holds for $t=c n^{(d-1)/d}$ for some positive constant $c$. \end{problem}